-You can learn about what some of our former students are doing here.
+You can learn about what some of our former students are doing on our alumni profiles.

 Students interested in a career in teaching at the middle school or high school levels (grades 7-12) may wish to consider the Sociology Education major offered through the Social Studies Education Program at UD.

 Some majors choose advanced degrees in sociology, either MA or Ph.D., which typically leads to careers in college teaching or research.

 Students changing to the Sociology major from other programs at UD must have a G.P.A. of 2.0 or better.

 A major in Sociology involves a minimum of 31 credits (10 courses), plus related work.